HomeNewsThe Flamin’ Hot Cheetos Movie Is Already in Controversy

 It all sounded like a Chicano version of the 1960s classic How To Succeed in Business Without Really Trying

 However, a story broke this week in the Los Angeles Times that might reduce Montañez’s claims to crumbs.
 The exposé claimed that the popular snack was actually created and promoted by another employee, a woman named Lynne Greenfeld.
 As Frito-Lay told the newspaper, “None of our records show that Richard was involved in any capacity in the Flamin’ Hot test market.
 We have interviewed multiple personnel who were involved in the test market, and all of them indicate that Richard was not involved in any capacity.
-That doesn’t mean we don’t celebrate Richard, but the facts do not support the urban legend.”

 This, of course, contradicts the account by Montañez, whose memoir Flamin’ Hot: The Incredible True Story of One Man’s Rise from Janitor to Top Executive is scheduled for publication next month.
 In announcing the casting at the beginning of May, Longorio was quoted as saying: “My biggest priority to make sure we are telling Richard Montañez’s story authentically.
 I am so happy to have two extremely talented and fellow Mexican Americans on board in these pivotal roles.
 Jesse and Annie have a deep understanding of our community and will be able to help tell this story of great importance for our culture.”

 Montañez was quick to reply to the allegations, claiming his lowly position as a janitor was instrumental in the lack of documentation about his role in the project, telling Variety that “I was [Frito-Lay’s] greatest ambassador.
-But I will say this, you’re going to love your company more than they will ever love you, keep that in perspective.”
+But I will say this, you’re going to love your company more than they will ever love you, keep that in perspective.

 As of press time, Longorio had not commented on the dust-up and it’s unclear whether she will be including the controversy in her film or will be content to let the chips fall where they may.